tdegeus/goose-thesis/README.md

 *   `doublespacing`

-    Set the line-spacing to double, useful during the review process.
+    Set the line spacing to double, useful during the review process.

 *   `namecite`